 DTOO104 - Disabling of user name and password syntax from being used in URLs must be enforced.

-Set the policy value for Computer Configuration -> Administrative Templates -> Microsoft Office 2016 (Machine) -> Security Settings -> IE Security 'Disable user name and password' to 'Enabled' and place a check in the 'visio.exe' check box.
+Set the policy value for Computer Configuration -> Administrative Templates -> Microsoft Office 2013 (Machine) -> Security Settings -> IE Security 'Disable user name and password' to 'Enabled' and place check in 'visio.exe' check box.